 Old Testament harshness versus New Testament caring.

-This brings us to another misconception many people have in their understanding of the Old Testament.
+Another misconception many people have in their understanding of the Old Testament crops up.
 Including what they call the God of the Old Testament as compared to Christ of the New Testament.
 They see the OT God as harsh and blood-thirsty, indiscriminately taking the lives of millions of human beings, at the time of Noah’s flood (if they believe that).
-Even innocent people, when Joshua led Israel across the Jordan and was ordered to annihilate the tribes that inhabited that land.
-And the death penalty was an integral part of the Old Covenant God gave Israel including the apparent barbarous act of stoning people to death.
+Even innocent people, when Joshua led Israel across the Jordan and God ordered him to annihilate the tribes that inhabited that land.
+And the death penalty was an integral part of the Old Covenant God gave Israel, including the apparent barbarous act of stoning people to death.
 It is inconceivable to many that a loving God, like Christ in the New Testament, could prone such brutal and vicious behavior.
 It’s intolerable.
 I will not belabor the point because I’m sure you’ve heard of this outlook.

 I bring this subject up briefly in this context because people who read and comment on this aspect of the Old Testament read it from a humanistic point of view.
 They do not see humans from God’s point of view.
 Why He placed them on Earth and the lessons humans need to learn.
-Difficult lessons, but for a reason.
+Painful experiences, but for a reason.
 They don’t grasp who humans really are in the overall plan of God.
 Secular humanism views humankind as ethically self-sufficient.
-Biblical theology views it differently when it comes to human nature or how humans function, govern or reason.
+Biblical theology sees it differently when it comes to human nature or how humans function, govern, or reason.
 The Explanation is showing you the whats, hows, and whys as we study the book of Genesis.
-All the answers are there, please have a little patience.
+All the answers are there; please have a little patience.

-With all these difficult questions about life and death, keep in mind neshama chayim.
-The divine essence of LIVES (plural) that God endowed Adam and all humans with.
-In God’s mind, this physical life and death you and I lead now are important.
-BUT, there are other factors that are MORE important.
-Until humans see the big picture God sees and knows they will consider THIS LIFE and DEATH as the ONLY IMPORTANT ITEMS.
+With all these difficult questions about life and death, keep in mind neshama chayim—the divine essence of LIVES (plural) that God endowed on Adam and all humans.
+In God’s mind, this physical life and death you and I lead now are essential.
+BUT, other factors are more critical.
+Until humans see the big picture, God sees and knows they will consider THIS LIFE and DEATH as the ONLY IMPORTANT ITEMS.
 They will continue to see God’s Word as a heap of myths about a barbarous God.
-For those who want to understand the pieces of the puzzle, of which this apparent barbarism is one that cannot be denied, The Explanation will both explain the shape of each piece and how all the pieces assemble together.
+For those who want to understand the pieces of the puzzle, The Explanation will both explain the shape of each piece and how all the parts assemble.

-The first miscomprehension is that Jesus Christ of the NT is the Yahveh of the OT.
-They are One and the Same.
-Secondly, many picture Christ of the NT as the Lamb hanging on the Cross.
+The first miscomprehension is no seeing that Jesus Christ of the NT is the Yahveh of the OT.
+They are the same.
+Secondly, many picture Christ of the New Testament as the Lamb hanging on the cross.
 They focus on Christ, beaten, spat upon, carrying His cross to Calvary and nailed there with a crown of thorns on His head.
 Yes, He went through that horrendous trial, for good reasons that I will not detail here.
 BUT, He is now resurrected and sits at the right hand of God.
-He has a mission which includes His Second Coming at which time there will be bloodshed, not because Christ wants it, but because He has no choice but to neutralize those who oppose the coming of Messiah.
+He has a mission which includes His Second Coming, at which time there will be bloodshed, not because Christ wants it, but because He has no choice but to neutralize those who oppose the coming of Messiah.

-Just as Christ had to order people to be put to death in prior to His coming, so does He when He returns.
-WHY? because they are opponents of the way that leads to true peace and prosperity.
+Just as Christ ordered people, under specific circumstances, be put to death before His coming, so does He when He returns.
+WHY?
+Because they are opponents of the way that leads to true peace and prosperity.
 And because, at the given moment when these opponents arise, it is NOT the time to show them a better way, they are not ready to reason and be reasonable.

 BUT, and this is what’s important, there IS COMING a time, at the resurrection of the dead, when the neshama CHAYIM will again give them ANOTHER LIFE.
 At that time, they’ll be given an opportunity to hear the real way that leads to peace and prosperity.

 Adam was created with ONE life and ONE death here and now.
 Then he would return to DUST.
 That’s death.
 In the same way, we, as his descendants, are given ONE life and ONE death here and now.
-But, and this is our incredible hope and what, unfortunately, most humans are unaware of.
-There is a future LIFE because all humans possess Neshimat Chayim (PLURAL) the divine essence of LIVES.
+But, and this is our incredible hope and what, unfortunately, most humans are uni.
+There is a future LIFE because all humans possess Neshimat Chayim (PLURAL), the divine essence of LIVES.
 We will continue to explain this essence of LIVES next week.

-This blog post is an excerpt from chapter 2.11 of the book Origin of Humankind
+This blog post is an excerpt from chapter 3.7 of the book Origin of Humankind.

 Dig Deeper into The Explanation